Macular Degenerationcauses, symptoms and treatments

 The early warning signs of macular degeneration may include:

-• trouble seeing in dimly lit environments, such as restaurants or movie theaters.
+• Need help seeing in dimly lit environments, such as restaurants or movie theaters.

-• colors appear less vivid, or that it is difficult to distinguish between shades of colors.
+• Colors appear less vivid, or it is difficult to distinguish between shades of colors, and there is an inability to see fine details.

-• blank or dark spot in the center of your visual field.
+• A dark spot in the center of your visual field.

 Can macular degeneration be reversed?